w-light/JHU-tidydata/README.md

 5 - groups the subset by subject and activity, and calculates an average for the selected variables, and
 6 - writes the averaged subset to a new file called 'summary_data.txt'.

-Note: In R, read in 'summary_data.txt' using read.table()
+Note: In R, read in 'summary_data.txt' using read.table() with header=TRUE